 The first citizen-elected president took office in January 2000, and the developer finally gave up its Board majority in June 2000.
-Since June 2000, the President and Board of Trustees have all been citizen elected.
+Since June 2000, the President and Board of Trustees have all been elected by citizens.
 The current President is Richard Arkin and the current Board of Trustees consists of Chairman Barbara Moidel, Clyde Horton, Mike Janus, Patrick Malone, and Richard Nakles.

 The Assembly's budget currently exceeds of $1.2 million and the Assembly reserves are approximately $1 million.
 The first major capital improvement, installation of swimming pool lighting and construction of a poolside pavilion was completed in 2001 at a cost of nearly $500,000.
 Renovation of the carriage house for use as an archive, office, and meeting space is currently under way and plans are being developed for additional capital projects.